grv231/Wordpress-Kubernetes-Cluster/README.md

 kops update cluster kubernetes.<your cluster name>
 ```
-5. Check the state of cluster using:
+6. Check the state of cluster using:

 ```
 kubectl get node
 ```

-6. Create a EFS volume on AWS and copy its name.
-Following [this](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html) for creating EFS volume.
-Copy its name once its done.
+### Setting up EFS Volume
+EFS volume is setup using **aws-cli**.
 The name will be added to the **wordpress-web** file which is explained in the next section.

-Another way is to setup EFS is using **aws-cli**.
 Steps required are:

 1. Create an EFS volume using aws-cli tools.
 Issue the following command and copy the **FileSystemID** parameter value:
 ```
 aws efs create-file-system --creation-token 1
 ```
 2. Run the following command to get the **subnet-id** of the Kubernetes cluster which was launched before:
 ```
 aws ec2 describe-instances